Information on Fees Free now available at ird.govt.nz/fees-free Close

 How many credits will I receive?

-The full programme is worth 32 credits - 20 credits for Micro-Credential 1 and 12 credits for Micro-Credential 2.
+14 credits for Micro-Credential 1 and 8 credits for Micro-Credential 2.
 Both contribute toward the New Zealand Certificate in Security (Level 3).

 Do I need any prior experience or qualifications?